vgari001/template-lab-01-intro-to-sct/README.md

 git status
 ```

 The `status` command lists the current status of your Git repository, mostly showing whcih files have changes.
 In the output, there is a section labeled "untracked files."
 Notice the files in that section.
 This means that Git knows these files exist, but isn’t currently keeping track of changes to them.
 We want to keep track of all the `.cpp` `.hpp` files and `CMakeLists.txt`, but not the `area_calculator` file since that should be recompiled to run correctly on different machines.
 It is important to note that Git does not automatically save changes to your files either locally or on GitHub.
-When you have made a set of changes that you want to save you will have to use the comands we are going to introduce below so you will use these commands very often.
+When you have made a set of changes that you want to save, you will have to use the commands we are going to introduce below so you will use these commands very often.

 We don’t want Git to continue to tell us that `area_calculator` is untracked, but luckily Git has a solution for this problem.
 You can create a file called `.gitignore` that will contain a list of all of the files that you want Git to ignore when it tells you what is/isn’t tracked and modified.
 Create a file named `.gitignore` and add `area_calculator` to it.
 Now run `git status` again and take a look at the output.
 Notice that `area_calculator` is no longer listed, only the `.cpp` `.hpp`, `CMakeLists.txt` and the new `.gitignore` files are listed as untracked.
 Now, we can add all of these files to our project with the following commands: